Helping distressed students

 You may also wish to contact the Student Counselling Service for advice on matters of student mental health and well-being.
 Student Counsellors work closely with other members of the University staff and are available for consultation if you are concerned about a student in difficulty or distress, though they cannot discuss a specific student with you without the student’s explicit permission.

-In addition to providing advice and consultation the Student Counselling Service, in conjunction with the Student Disability Service, run regular staff development sessions.
-Please contact the Student Disability Service if you are interested in this type of training.
+In addition to providing advice and consultation the Student Counselling Service, in conjunction with the Disability and Learning Support Service, run regular staff development sessions.
+The sessions are advertised and can be booked via the Events channel in MyEd.
+Just search for "Mental Health".